DANCEcollaborative/bazaar/README.md

                     - Require all granted
                - </Directory\>
           - Install file 'sites-available/bazaar-docker.conf' in directory '/etc/apache2/sites-available'.
+              - Change 'brandy.lti.cs.cmu.edu' to your server name.
+              - If port '8000' isn't available on your system, choose an available port number greater than or equal to 1024 and change '8000' to your port number everywhere in this file.
           - Execute 'sudo a2ensite bazaar-docker.conf'.
           - Depending on your apache2 configuration, you may need to execute the following:
               - sudo a2enmod rewrite
               - sudo a2enmod proxy
+              - sudo a2enmod proxy_http
+              - sudo a2enmod proxy_wstunnel
-          - Execute: sudo systemctl reload apache2
+          - Execute: sudo systemctl restart apache2

  - Install and run the following files from [this repository](https://github.com/DANCEcollaborative/bazaar), subdirectory 'bazaar_docker_server/' on the server.
       - Structure: